Push/Pull logoPush/Pull

 • Best Strong app alternative for progressive overload: Push/Pull.

-• Best for free, straightforward manual workout logging: Strong.
+• Best for free, straightforward manual workout logging: Strong free.

 • Best for AI-generated workouts and smart AI swaps: Push/Pull.